Modeling the Impact of Communication and Human Uncertainties on Runway Capacity in Terminal Airspace: Discrete Event Simulation

 \subsubsection{Averaged Downwind Holding Time}

-The contour plots in \Cref{fig: avg-holding-contour-transaction} and \Cref{fig: avg-holding-contour} illustrate how the average holding time experienced by downwind arrivals varies as a function of both straight-in and downwind arrival rates ($\beta_{straightin}$, $\beta_{downwind}$), across different communication acceptance probabilities.
+The contour plots in \Cref{fig: avg-holding-main} illustrate how the average holding time experienced by downwind arrivals varies as a function of both straight-in and downwind arrival rates ($\beta_{straightin}$, $\beta_{downwind}$) for the legacy voice-based and future RPAS/CPDLC datalink configurations, shown side-by-side at $P_A \in \{1.0, 0.8, 0.6\}$.
+The complementary panels at $P_A \in \{0.9, 0.7, 0.5\}$ are provided in \Cref{fig: avg-holding-appendix} of \Cref{app: extended-contours}.

 Not surprisingly, average holding times increase significantly with increased traffic density from both straight-in and downwind streams.
 This pattern is consistently observed across both communication scenarios and all acceptance probabilities.
 Also, reduced communication reliability (lower $P_A$) exacerbates holding delays, especially at higher arrival rates.
 Contours shift toward lower traffic densities with reduced reliability, indicating increased sensitivity to merging delays.
 The voice-based scenario, characterized by substantial message transaction times, exhibits significantly higher holding times across the parameter space than the RPAS scenario.
 This clearly demonstrates the operational penalty imposed by communication uncertainties in legacy systems.